Thank you – Hands Up for Canberra Appeal – we raised over $22k!

 Who are we?

-We are incorporated in the ACT and publicly accountable as a result.
+CRS is incorporated in the ACT and publicly accountable as a result.
 We are a not-for-profit organisation and all of the members work on a part-time basis in a voluntary capacity.
-We do not have an office or employees so our overheads are very low.
+We do not have an office or employees so our overheads are low.
 Canberra Refugee Support is a member organisation of the Refugee Council of Australia.

 We are recognised by the Australian Tax Office as a charitable organisation and donations are tax deductible.
 We are not funded by government but we do raise funds to help asylum seekers and refugees.